 “On my very last game drive in South Africa, I was the only person on the vehicle with my guide and tracker.
 They had heard there were some leopard cubs in the area.
 I’d seen some adult leopards earlier in the trip but was excited at the prospect of seeing some cubs.
 We searched for an hour in hopes of spotting them without any luck.

 As we were driving back to camp, I continued scanning the area to pick up on anything that looked slightly out of place.
 Suddenly I spotted something — a pattern that looked unfamiliar in the wild.
 I tapped my driver and asked him to stop.
 There, sitting on a fallen tree trunk, was one of the leopard cubs.
 He was staring right at us and his sister was nearby.
 My driver and guide congratulated me for the great spot.
-It was one of the most rewarding games drives I’ve been on and one I’ll remember forever.” – Haley
+It was one of the most rewarding African safaris I’ve been on and one I’ll remember forever.” – Haley

 “The stately elephant is coming off the escarpment just along Angama Mara.
 Every morning the bull elephants make the trek down the escarpment to the plains below.
 One morning I chose to follow their path.
 It was a surreal moment to spend time with these giants.
 This particular elephant stood as if he was admiring the beautiful view and sharing it with me….as if he was guarding his domain.
 I will always remember this majestic guy as the sentinel.” – David